WALV-CD: Diginet affiliations

 WTHR obtained an affiliation with Cozi TV, a new diginet owned by NBC airing classic TV programming, in 2013 and placed it on WALV-CD and one of its own subchannels.
 It continued to air a limited amount of its own programming; for instance, when WTHR expanded its morning newscast to 4 a.m. in 2014, it displaced Early Today to WALV-CD.
 Some WTHR syndicated programs moved to WALV-CD during the 2016 Summer Olympics and 2018 Winter Olympics.
 WALV simulcasts the 4–5 a.m. hour of WTHR's weekday morning and 6–7 a.m. hour weekend morning newscasts.

 By May 26, 2017, WALV-CD began simulcasting MeTV along with WTHR 13.3, dropping Cozi TV programming, which continued on WTHR 13.2.
 In the spectrum reallocation repack, the station moved to physical channel 17 from 46.

 On June 11, 2019, Dispatch announced it would sell its broadcasting assets, including WALV-CD and WTHR, to Tegna Inc. for $535 million in cash.
 The sale was approved by the FCC on July 29, and was completed on August 8.

 Beginning with the 2024 season, WTHR and WALV-CD became the local broadcast home of Indiana Fever women's basketball, timed with Caitlin Clark's arrival on the team as the WNBA's #1 draft pick that year.
 Of the 17 games the two stations aired, seven were broadcast on WALV.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
 In Indianapolis, Nexstar already owns WTTV and WXIN.
+The deal was approved and completed in March 2026.
+As part of the transaction, Nexstar committed to the divestiture of WTHR within two years, though WALV-CD was not considered.